 List your employment history for your primary job(s) in the first 5 boxes.
-Employment history will only be counted if you receive a paycheck from the facility.
+Employment history will only be counted from the actual facility in which you receive a paycheck.
+If you work for a corporate hospital, you may not earn work experience hours at a different hospital within the corporation unless legally employed at that location.
 Volunteer hours are NOT accepted.